Nov 12, 2024

 Concrete Solutions to Adapt the World of Work

-Inaction is often explained by the difficulty in translating global figures into local impact.
-To remedy this:
+Inaction is often explained by the difficulty of translating global figures into local impact.
+To address this:

 1. Conduct climate vulnerability assessments for each site